-HLO HELIGUARD FIREGUARD Ensures crane operators are informed.
-Extinguishes floodlights.
-Monitors radio communication between helicopter pilot and facility (possibly the helicopter flight information service - AFIS).
-Ensures that the passengers are ready and waiting in a secure zone without access to the helideck.
+HLO HELIGUARD FIREGUARD 1.
+Ensures crane operators are informed.
+1. Ensures that the fire 2.
+Extinguishes floodlights. monitors are aimed 3.
+Monitors radio communication between and adjusted. helicopter pilot and facility (possibly the helicopter flight information service - AFIS).
+4. Ensures that the passengers are ready and waiting in a secure zone without access to the helideck.
 Physical barriers to be used.
-1. Ensures that the fire monitors are aimed and adjusted.